paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-073-development-of-energy-sources.md

 References to “at the time this chapter takes effect” in subsec. (b)(2), “the date this chapter takes effect” in subsec. (d)(1), “date on which this chapter takes effect” in subsec. (f), and “the effective date of this chapter” in subsecs. (g), (h), (i), and (k), refer to the effective date of Pub.
 L. 93–438.
 See section 312 of Pub.
 L. 93–438, set out as an Effective Date; Interim Appointments note under [section 5801 of this title](./chapter-073-development-of-energy-sources.md#section-5801).

 #### Transfer of Functions
+Energy Research and Development Administration terminated and functions vested by law in Administrator thereof transferred to Secretary of Energy (unless otherwise specifically provided) by sections 7151(a) and 7293 of this title.

+#### Transfer of Functions
 For transfer of certain functions from Nuclear Regulatory Commission to Chairman thereof, see Reorg.
 Plan No. 1 of 1980, 45 F.R.
 40561, 94 Stat.
 3585, set out as a note under [section 5841 of this title](./chapter-073-development-of-energy-sources.md#section-5841).

-Energy Research and Development Administration terminated and functions vested by law in Administrator thereof transferred to Secretary of Energy (unless otherwise specifically provided) by sections 7151(a) and 7293 of this title.

 <a id="section-5873"></a>